 Do not direct high pressure water onto electrical components, plug connectors, seals or flexible hoses on the engine.
 Failure to comply can accelerate corrosion and degrade electrical component which may cause a fire or equipment damage.
+Failure to comply may result in death, personal injury, equipment damage, or property damage.

 - Wipe everything dry with a chamois to avoid water spots.
-To prevent water spotting, dry off the cosmetic surfaces with a clean cloth or chamois. - Remove road tar with an automotive-type tar remover or mineral spirits. - After cleaning and drying the entire vehicle, apply a quality automotive wax to protect the vehicle's finish.
+To prevent water spotting, dry off the cosmetic surfaces with a clean cloth or chamois - Remove road tar with an automotive-type tar remover or mineral spirits. - After cleaning and drying the entire vehicle, apply a quality automotive wax to protect the vehicle's finish.